Oaxaca en la historia y en el mito: Cochineal

-In the top right corner of the image above, Manuel Fernández Fiallo de Boralla (1631-1708) is portrayed wearing clothes evoking the color of nopal leaves and some green nopal leaves are depicted below him.
-García Bustos depicts the religious Fiallo drafting a church-like structure.
-Don Fiallo was a main benefactor for the construction of the following Oaxacan churches San Agustín, La Merced, San Francisco and Santa María del Marquesado.
-A small brown dog, perhaps an Xoxo or Xoloitzcuintle, near the left elbow of Don Fiallo evokes symbolism of the Dominican order, the first to send friars to Oaxaca.

-In the middle of the image, a peasant woman with a container on her back, is picking insects from nopal cactus to be used in producing bright red cochineal dye.
-As well, at the bottom of the image, a young woman holds cloth that has been colored by dye made from Cochineal.
+In the middle of the mural panel a peasant woman with a container on her back, is picking insects from nopal cactus to be used in producing bright red cochineal dye.
+It is estimated that the domestication of wild Cochineal insects into a more resistant and productive variety took thousands of years.
+At the bottom of the image, a young woman holds cloth that has been colored by dye made from Cochineal.